What is Double Taxation?

 How to Avoid Double Taxation?

-- For the smaller corporations, most of the major shareholders are employees of the firm and thus the earnings are distributed among the shareholders as wages and fringe benefits for how to avoid double taxation.
-Although the employee is liable to pay tax on their income the corporate deducts the wage and benefits paid as expenses of the company and thus avoids paying corporate tax on that amount.
+- For the smaller corporations, most of the significant shareholders are employees of the firm.
+Thus the earnings are distributed among the shareholders as wages and fringe benefits for how to avoid double Taxation.
+Although the employee is liable to pay tax on their income, the corporate deducts the wage and benefits paid as expenses of the company.
+It thus avoids paying corporate tax on that amount.

-- In the case of small businesses, the entire amount is distributed to the employee or owner’s account and thus nothing is left which can be subjected to corporate tax.
+- In the case of small businesses, the entire amount is distributed to the employee or owner’s account, and thus nothing is left, which can be subjected to corporate tax.
 In situations where income is left with the business, it is done so for financing future growth of the company.
-Though this amount comes under corporate tax these tax rates are usually lower than the rate paid by individuals.
+Though this amount comes under the corporate tax, these tax rates are usually lower than the rate paid by individuals.

 International Double Taxation Principle

-International businesses often face issues of taxation principles.
-Their income gets taxed in the country where it is earned and then this income is again taxed when it is sent back to the business’ home country.
-In many cases, the total tax rate becomes so high making pursuing international business an impossible and expensive venture.
-To avoid these kinds of situations countries all over the world have made hundreds of double taxation treaties just to avoid taxation which is based on models given by the Organization for Economic Cooperation and Development (OECD).
-Mentioned in the double taxation treaty by signatory nations are the limits of their taxation of international business to help in trade between two countries and to avoid taxation twice.
+International businesses often face issues of taxation principlesTaxation PrinciplesTaxation Principles are a set of guidelines that assist lawmakers and governing bodies in developing strategies and planning their implementation to ensure the development of a robust tax structure that is aimed not only at increasing revenues but also at bringing social and economic equality to its citizens..
+Their income gets taxed in the country where it is earned, and then this income is again taxed when it is sent back to the business’ home country.
+In many cases, the total tax rate becomes so high, making pursuing international business an impossible and expensive venture.
+To avoid these kinds of situations, countries all over the world have made hundreds of double taxation treaties just to avoid Taxation, which is based on models given by the Organization for Economic Cooperation and Development (OECDOECDOECD is an abbreviation for Organization for Economic Co-operation and Development.
+It is a 38-member international organization established for the purpose of encouraging economic development and world trade by making essential policies.).
+Mentioned in the double taxation treaty by signatory nations are the limits of their Taxation of international business to help in trade between two countries and to avoid Taxation twice.

 Double Taxation Video

-This has been a guide to what is Double Taxation and its meaning?
-Here we discuss how double taxation works in Corporations along with practical examples and how to avoid it.
+This article has been a guide to what is Double Taxation and its meaning?
+Here we discuss how Double Taxation works in Corporations along with practical examples and how to avoid it.
 You may learn more about accounting from the following articles –